Role: UX Strategy and Analysis Intern on a team with one UX Strategist

 As a part of the UX team, I was involved in every aspect of this process in the context of redesigning several brand websites (except the Release step, led by the development team).

-For Carvel, I was responsible for the Discovery and Research phases of the process.
-Much of this involved speaking to representatives of the Carvel team to understand how their business was structured and how they measured sales, so we could properly design with their business goals in mind.
+I was responsible for the Discovery and Research phases of the process.
+Much of this involved working with the Carvel team to understand how their business was structured and how they measured sales to understand business goals.
 For example, we discovered that all Carvel grocery products are sold by a company called Rich’s and not by Focus Brands.
 As a result, we had to reduce the prevalence of references to grocery products that would take sales away from the Focus Brands-run Carvel shops.
-I mapped out the functions of the business using a business model canvas that could be references throughout the design process.
+I mapped out the functions of the business using a business model canvas that could be referenced throughout the design process.

-After discovery, we conducted research, primarily through user interviews with Focus employees that didn’t work for Carvel but enjoyed ice cream.
-These user interviews focused on the steps that users took in order to get ice cream, especially when deciding to visit a new place.
+We conducted user interviews with Focus employees who fell into the target demographics and explored the process that users took in order to get ice cream, especially when deciding to visit a new place.
 Combining the context from interviews with analysis of customer complaints of the current website, I developed personas that would serve as a concise reference through the design process.

-I also mapped user journeys to further understand the way and all possible contexts in which they could interact with the product.
-Based on these journeys, we would tweak designs to make these situations easier and avoidable if they were negative.
+I also mapped user journeys to further understand the way users could interact with our product and all possible contexts in which they could interact with the product.

 For Schlotzsky’s, I mainly focused on developing the wireframes, the primary deliverable for my team.
 This process began with a brainstorming session with the members of the Schlotzsky’s team.

 For the McAlister’s website, I was in charge of creating benchmarks for how well users could accomplish basic tasks on the McAlister’s website before the redesign.
-Users were given the same tasks with our final website in order to demonstrate progress.
-After the tests were recorded, I watched many user think-aloud studies and identifyingthe most significant issues apparent on the website.
+After the tests were recorded, I watched many user think-aloud studies and identifying the most significant issues apparent on the website.

 There were a variety of possible solutions to this from a user-perspective, but I was able to come up with a solution that both seemed the most intuitive from the point of view of a user and minimized engineering work.
 Rather than developing new Career components with all of the application information, I had the team just create basic mailto links that would populate with all necessary information, cutting dev time to a few minutes from the hours a more complex solution would’ve taken.